-This study used both primary and primary data.
-Primary data was collected using questionnaires, which were given to teachers.
+This study used both Secondary and Secondary data.
+Secondary data was collected using questionnaires, which were given to teachers.
 These were self administered since all the respondents were literate.

 In carrying out research the researcher had an introduction letter from the course administrators which he took to the schools under study.
 He was then given permission by the authorities to access information from the school.